 The Podcast: The Readers digest version

-The New Lawyer is a fortnightly podcast produced by Symphony Law for junior lawyers, law students, and anyone wanting to think differently about the culture of legal practice.
+The New Lawyer Podcast is an occasional interview podcast series produced by Symphony Law for junior lawyers, law students, and anyone wanting to think differently about the culture of legal practice.

-Host Katie Cowan has conversations with lawyers from all backgrounds and levels of experience with a view to illuminating the practice of law, connecting listeners with new perspectives about their careers, and repeatedly referring to things Amy Poehler has said.
+Host Katie Cowan has conversations with lawyers and law-adjacent professionals from all backgrounds and levels of experience.
+Her purpose is to illuminate all the different experiences possible in the practice of law, to connect listeners with new perspectives about their careers, and to repeatedly refer to things Amy Poehler has said.

 The New Lawyer: What we're doing

 The New Lawyer is so-named for two reasons: its target audience is new and prospective lawyers, and it aims to think in new ways about the practice and culture of law.